ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Worked on a WordPress project.

 **Thoughts:** These 2 days, I worked on a WordPress project for work that required a lot of custom CSS.

+### Day 40: 06 October 2018

+**Today's Progress**: Reviewed the 'JavaScript Arrays, Loops, and Objects' course on Treehouse.

+**Thoughts:** Today, I did a review on what I've learned so far abour while and do while loops.